andrewcurtis/SSVMetric/README.md

 This is a reference implementation of the SSV metric.
 Two important classes are contained within.

+Requirements:
+  python distribution with numpy and scipy
+  (I recommend Anaconda or Enthought). ipython to view notebooks for samples

 SamplingPattern defines default behaviour for all patterns, including their simulation parameters (tolerance, iteration count, etc).
 There are two options to set patterns, either set member variables _xvec_ and _yvec_ and call